Cat MacleanPartner Head of Dispute Resolution

 Cat is the only solicitor to have won the prestigious title of “Solicitor of the Year” twice, at the Law Awards of Scotland in 2015 and 2012, having previously been short-listed for the award in 2010, and in 2016 led her team to victory in the Scott & Co Legal Awards, winning “Litigation Team of the Year”.
 She has law degrees in English and French Law from Leicester, and in Scots Law from Edinburgh, and holds a Diplome d’Etudes Juridiques Francaises from the Universite Robert Schumann in Strasbourg.

 Prior to joining MBM in 2008, she spent several years in a large litigation practice in Edinburgh, before becoming an Advocate at the Scottish Bar in 1998.
 She spent 10 years in busy practice as an advocate before joining MBM, and having undertaken cases in the Sheriff Court, the Court of Session and the Appeal Court, she has been able to apply her extensive litigation and courtroom experience to the work she now undertakes for her clients.
-She is a Solicitor Advocate with extended Rights of Audience in the Court of Session and the Supreme Court, and she sits on the Lord President’s Consultative Committee on Commercial Actions, chaired by Lord Woolman.
+She sits on the Lord President’s Consultative Committee on Commercial Actions, chaired by Lord Woolman.
 She is also a Writer to the Signet (WS) and has been appointed to the Council of the WS Society.

 Her clients include individuals, technology companies, property developers and entrepreneurs.
-She specialises in financial claims, against banks and other financial institutions, and wins such as RBS v O Donnell and McDonald and RBS v Carlyle are testament to her skill and determination.
-She is the only Scottish member of the Financial Services Lawyers Association, and the sole Scottish representative of the International Banking Litigation Network, an association of law firms across Europe who are willing to handle complex claims against banks and who have the required level of knowledge and experience to do so.
-She is also the founder of the banking conference series, and is regularly quoted in the financial press.
-She was also recently appointed to The Independent Monitoring Panel of the Chartered Bankers Professional Standards Board, is a member of the Westminster All Party Parliamentary Group on Fair Business Banking to join their Professional Advisory Panel, and is a Committee member of the House of Commons Parliamentary Inquiry into Financial Disputes, and in the summer of 2018 was asked to provide expert testimony to the Treasury Select Committee on financial disputes.
+She specialises in both financial claims, against banks and other financial institutions, and in professional negligence.
+She is a member of the Professional Negligence Lawyers Association, and the sole Scottish representative of the International Banking Litigation Network, an association of law firms across Europe who are willing to handle complex claims against banks and who have the required level of knowledge and experience to do so.
+She is also Acting Deputy Chair of the Independent Monitoring Panel of the Chartered Bankers Professional Standards Board, is a member of the Westminster All Party Parliamentary Group on Fair Business Banking's Professional Advisory Panel, was a Committee member of the House of Commons Parliamentary Inquiry into Financial Disputes, and in the summer of 2018 was asked to provide expert testimony to the Treasury Select Committee on financial disputes.

 In addition to her work in financial claims, Cat is a qualified mediator, and mediates regularly for her clients.
 She also has an established expertise in professional negligence claims, advising clients with claims against a range of former professional advisers including solicitors, surveyors, financial advisors and financial institutions.